-It’s been just over a year since Taylor Hopkinson closed our 7-figure funding round with our VC partners, SEA Equity so I spoke with our CEO, Tom Hopkinson to reflect on our first year as a VC-backed company.
+An update a year after Taylor Hopkinson closed our 7-figure funding round with our VC partners, SEA Equity.

 Let’s start at the beginning…

 What’s the backstory and why did you decide to take on a private equity partner?